 An often over-looked space where private landlords choose to advertise, but it’s definitely worth taking a look at community notice boards and local shop windows for property listings.
 You can always put up a wanted ad in a shop window or on your local community board, saying a little about yourself and what kind of property you are looking for and a way people can get in contact with you.

 If you are a student and would prefer to rent your accommodation through a private landlord, often they will advise you on finding a respectable and verified private landlord in your city.
-The benefit of this, is that they would have been used from previous students and would have weeded out any that have caused problems in the past.
+The benefit of this is that they would have been used by previous students and would have weeded out any that have caused problems in the past.

 Word of Mouth

 Sometimes the best way to find a property through a private landlord is by word of mouth.
 Often these can be recommendations through a colleague, friend, family member or even if you make a post on your social media platforms such as Facebook or Google+, you never know who in your social network may need to rent out a spare room or property, so it’s always worth trying this avenue too.
 As the saying goes, if you don’t ask, you won’t get.